Best Local Columnist

 FIRST COAST NEWS, KEN AMARO, TIM DEEGAN

-Investigative Reporter Finalists: Jennifer Waugh, Nikki Kimbleton, Jim Pickett
+Investigative Reporter Favorites: Jennifer Waugh, Nikki Kimbleton, Jim Pickett

 Newsies know that when they need to get the most important news of the day without any of the nonsense, the best local program to tune to is First Coast News (also where one of Folio Weekly’s most beloved former staffers is an executive producer).
 Like the station’s consumer reporter Ken Amaro, who again captured the title of Best Local Investigative Reporter, seems our readers are “on your side,” FCN.
 Amaro, whose unmistakable glasses-and-stache have graced FCN’s airwaves since 1979, is a legit living legend—kinda like FCN Meteorologist Tim Deegan, who is quite possibly the local embodiment of Jim Cantore.
 But with much better hair.